awsmin/wp-job-openings/readme.txt

 == Description ==
 **WP Job Openings plugin is the most simple yet powerful plugin for setting up a job listing page for a website.**

-The plugin is designed after carefully analysing hundreds of job listing layouts and methods.
-We just picked the best features out of the all and built a plugin that’s super simple to use and extensible to a high performing recruitment tool.
+WP Job Openings is designed after carefully analysing hundreds of job listing layouts and methods.
+The plugin is super simple to use and extensible to a high performing recruitment tool.

 The plugin comes with two layouts - Grid and List which are designed carefully according to the modern design and User Experience principles.
 Highlight of the plugin is its totally flexible filter options.